IdentityServer/IdentityServer4/docs/topics/custom_token_request_validation.rst

 This allows e.g. for

 * adding additional validation logic
-* changing certain parameters (e.g. token lifetime) dynamicaly
+* changing certain parameters (e.g. token lifetime) dynamically

 For this purpose, implement (and register) the ``ICustomTokenRequestValidator`` interface::